BoiseCodeWorks/codeworks-fs-student-guide/src/resources/wk11/02-MySQL-Relationships.md

 ## Primary Keys

 Primary keys are pieces of unique information that are used to identify records on a table.
-Primary key values must be unique (not repeated, all values must be different from each other), and they may not contin Null values.
+Primary key values must be unique (not repeated, all values must be different from each other), and they may not contain Null values.

 Imagine you're creating a database for a car rental business and they have a lot of the same cars in their inventory (e.g., multiple Toyota Camry's).
 A good way to tell them all apart from each other might be a license plate number - license plate numbers are unique to vehicles in that they do not repeat themselves and all cars should have a license plate (so you should not have null values).
 This would make a great Primary key.